 The Company's compensation practices are designed to retain, motivate, and reward its executive officers for their performance and contribution to the Company's long-term success, while recognizing that a focus on non-cash incentives is appropriate, given the Company's current stage of development.
 The Nominating, Compensation, and Governance Committee seeks to reward the achievement of corporate and individual performance objectives and to align executive officers' incentives with the Company's performance.
-Although as of the date of this Information Circular, the Company's directors have not tied the compensation of its Named Executive Officers (as that term is defined below) to the achievement of specific performance goals, they regularly discuss milestones in relation to the Company's project development activities, and intend to incorporate performance-based incentives using the Equity Incentive Plan.
+Although as of the date of this Information Circular, the Company's directors have not tied the compensation of its Named Executive Officers (as that term is defined below) to the achievement of specific performance goals, they regularly discuss milestones in relation to the Company's project development activities.

 In order for the Company to achieve its growth objectives, attracting and retaining the right team members is critical.
 Having a considered compensation plan that attracts high performers and compensates them for continued achievements is a key component of this strategy.
-The Company's Named Executive Officers (as that term is defined below) will be invited to participate in the Equity Incentive Plan (as defined herein), driving retention and ownership.
+The Company's Named Executive Officers (as that term is defined below) will be invited to participate in the Equity Plan (as defined herein), driving retention and ownership.
 Communicating clear and concrete criteria for merit-based increases and bonuses will also motivate the entire team to achieve individual and corporate goals.